anuragino/BlogSpot/README.md

-# ✨ BlogHub
+# ✨ BlogSpot

-BlogHub is a dynamic web application crafted for users to articulate their thoughts and ideas through published articles.
+BlogSpot is a dynamic web application crafted for users to articulate their thoughts and ideas through published articles.
 It seamlessly incorporates user authentication, a robust rich text editor, and Appwrite as the backend, ensuring a smooth and secure experience for writers and readers.

 ---
 ## 🛠️ Technologies Used